Geargoblin/CSDS395_2025Spring_PollPal/README.md

 email or text me(Parv) for any questions!

 Bugs found out so far:
  1. The navbar was showing up twice on the Home page.
-Status: fixed
+Status: fixed.
  2. Show button not working on the signup page.
-Status: not fixed
+Status: not fixed.
- 3.
+ 3. After signing out the profile page still has the information on the profile page.